syl20bnr/spacemacs-elpa-mirror/melpa/decide-readme.txt

 ?
 2 0 -> 1d20
 ? % -> 1d100
 ?
 D -> 2d6

+Custom dice can be defined in the decide-custom-dice alist.
+By default it contains configuration for dA (average-dice, d6 numbered 2, 3, 3, 4, 4, 5) and dF (Fudge/FATE dice, d6 labeled +, +, 0, 0, -, -).
+Custom dice names
+are not case sensitive (avoid having dice with the same name only differing in case).
+Each custom dice side has a string label and an optional value that is used (if it exists) to calculate the sum of rolling multiple dice of that type.
+There are some pre-defined key-bindings in decide-mode for the included custom dice:

 ? f -> 4dF
 ? a -> 1dA
 ?
 A -> 2dA